Burseylj/SentSort/readme.md

+SentSort takes a text file and returns a new text file with each sentence, line separated and alphabetized.

 ----------Compilation Instructions -------------
 You'll need ghc to compile this program.
 Use the command 'ghc --make SentSort.hs' in bash or powershell.
 You can also run it in interpreted mode with ghc.

 ----------Use Instructions-------------
-Compile on your machine or run in ghc or use the appropriate executable for your machine (I've tried to include a few).
+Compile on your machine or run in ghc or use the windows executable provided.
 Run in a command line with the filename of the text file to be sorted as the only argument.
 ex: .\SentSort.exe .\TheLastQuestion.txt
 You can also run in interpreted mode by using runhaskell.
 Then you don't have to compile (you still need ghc).